paketo-buildpacks/rfcs/text/0000-standard-dependency-metadata-format.md

 ## Unresolved Questions / Bikeshedding
 - Should we make a new tooling repository as part of this initial RFC or should that wait for implementation?
 - Should this include a buffer for stacks or should the stack removal be the forcing function that forces this conversion?
-- Does this require the creatation of our own Paketo Spec or some other API style document or is this RFC sufficent?
+- Does this require the creation of our own Paketo Spec or some other API style document or is this RFC sufficient?